BMBL Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Bumble Inc. Investors With Losses Exceeding $250K of Class Action and Lead Plaintiff Deadline: March 25, 2022

 NEW YORK, Jan.
-26, 2022 /PRNewswire/ -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Bumble Inc. ("Bumble" or the "Company") (NASDAQ: BMBL) on behalf of purchasers of Bumble Class A common stock directly in Bumble's secondary public stock offering which took place on or about September 10, 2021 (the "SPO").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/bmbl.
+28, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Bumble Inc. (“Bumble” or the “Company”) ( BMBL) on behalf of purchasers of Bumble Class A common stock directly in Bumble’s secondary public stock offering which took place on or about September 10, 2021 (the “SPO”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/bmbl.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1933.